roxannariios/roxannariios/README.md

 - hi, I’m @roxannariios !
 - my current languages:  ```Python```, ```Java```
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- How to reach me:
+    * email: rfererrerrios@ucsd.edu
+    * personal: roxannarrios@gmail.com
-- 😄 Pronouns: she/her
+- Pronouns: she/her

 <!---
 roxannariios/roxannariios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.